Caribbean and Latin American Studies

 Through coursework and research in Caribbean and Latin American Studies students should:

-- be familiar with the historical development of the Caribbean and Latin America to understand both the diversities and commonalities of the region and its peoples.
+- Be familiar with the historical development of the Caribbean and South Central, and North America to understand both the diversities and commonalities of the region and its peoples.

-- study the Caribbean and Latin America from an interdisciplinary perspective by taking courses in at least two different departments or programs.
+- Study the Caribbean and Latin America from an interdisciplinary perspective.